-FTRs are financial instruments that entitle their holders to receive revenue or require them to pay charges based on locational congestion price differences in the dayahead energy market across specific FTR transmission paths.
+FTRs are financial instruments that entitle their holders to receive revenue or require them to pay charges based on locational congestion price differences in the day-ahead energy market across specific FTR transmission paths.
 These day-ahead congestion price differences, multiplied by the FTR position in MW, are termed the FTR target allocations.
 The FTR target allocations define the maximum, but not guaranteed, payout for FTRs.
 The target allocation of an FTR reflects the difference in day-ahead congestion prices (CLMPs) rather than the difference in LMPs, which includes both congestion and marginal losses.
 Negative target allocations require the FTR holder to make payments rather than receive revenues in the FTR market.
 One of the fundamental flaws in the FTR design is the mismatch between congestion and the differences in day-ahead prices between nodes.
+The difference in day-ahead congestion prices is not congestion.
+Target allocations are not congestion.